 The second son of Cthulhu, resembling a really large humanoid frog with a single eye.
 Imprisoned in the Abyss of Yhe by the Elder gods.
 In ancient Mu, he had a cult led Zanthu.
 Served by the Yuggs, giant things resembling white flatworms.

-Brown Note: Merely reading his name in the right context is enough to summon him.
+- Brown Note: Merely reading his name in the right context is enough to summon him.

 - Depraved Bisexual: Implied to go as far as Extreme Omnisexual, although this may be a way of satisfying the needs of his respective hosts.

-The Unfettered: He will, quite literally, do anything to escape his prison.
+- The Unfettered: He will, quite literally, do anything to escape his prison.

 The Twin Obscenities

 Originally from Arcturus, these two horrors now inhabit the Plateau of Sung, in the underground city of Alaozar.
 Both appear to be extremely large masses of tentacles, of which Lloigor has wings.
 Both are served by the Brotherhood of the Star Threader, a cult of Tcho-tcho.